 Carnegie Mellon has led the world in artificial intelligence education and innovation since the field was created.
-It's only natural, then, that the School of Computer Science would offer the nation's first bachelor's degree in artificial intelligence.
-We're excited to announce the new B.S. in AI (BSAI) for fall 2018!
+It's only natural, then, that the School of Computer Science would offer the nation's first bachelor's degree in artificial intelligence, which we introduced in fall 2018.

 Awesome!
 Tell Me More.

 The BSAI program gives you the in-depth knowledge you need to transform large amounts of data into actionable decisions.
 The program and its curriculum focus on how complex inputs — such as vision, language and huge databases — can be used to make decisions or enhance human capabilities.
 The curriculum includes coursework in computer science, math, statistics, computational modeling, machine learning and symbolic computation.
 Because CMU is devoted to AI for social good, you'll also take courses in ethics and social responsibility, with the option to participate in independent study projects that change the world for the better — in areas like healthcare, transportation and education.

 Just as AI unites disciplines from machine learning to natural language processing, instruction in the BSAI program includes faculty members from the school's Computer Science Department, Human-Computer Interaction Institute, Institute for Software Research, Language Technologies Institute, Machine Learning Department and Robotics Institute.